Severe Weather & Heat Coordination Message #1 – Monday 6/28/21 – Severe Weather, Oppressive Heat & Humidity Potential

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather Coordination Message #2 – Wednesday 5/26/21 Severe Weather Potential
+Severe Weather Coordination Message #1 – Monday Late Afternoon & Evening 6/21/21 Severe Weather Potential

 Hello to all…

-..Isolated to Scattered Strong to Severe Thunderstorms are likely Wednesday Afternoon and Evening between 2-8 PM.
-Strong to damaging winds, hail, frequent lightning and heavy rainfall with urban and poor drainage flooding are the main threats with an isolated tornado or two as a secondary threat.
+..Isolated to Scattered Strong to Severe Thunderstorms are possible late Monday Afternoon and Evening across Western Massachusetts along and west of the CT River Valley and Northwest Connecticut.
+Timeframe is between 5-10 PM Monday with strong to damaging winds, hail, frequent lightning and heavy rainfall with urban and poor drainage flooding as the main threats..

-..The Storm Prediction Center (SPC) has continued Western Massachusetts and Northwest Connecticut in a slight risk for severe weather and North-Central Connecticut, Northwest Rhode Island and Central and Northeast Massachusetts in a marginal risk for severe weather for Wednesday..
+..The Storm Prediction Center (SPC) has placed Western Massachusetts and Northwest Connecticut along and west of the Connecticut River Valley in a marginal risk for severe weather for Monday..

-SKYWARN Self-Activation will monitor the severe weather potential for Wednesday Afternoon and Evening.
-Another coordination message will be posted by 11 AM Wednesday Evening.
+SKYWARN Self-Activation will monitor the severe weather potential for Monday late Afternoon and Evening.
+Another coordination message will be posted by 10 AM Monday Morning.
 Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: